NeuroTechX/ntx_slack_archive/eegdata.md

  >lemiesz I believe thats correct - I had purchased a 2016 band but it doesnt work with latest bluetooth LE or whatever it is, so I had to return it and use the 2015 model

+3/28/2017 4:38 PM

+ **d.adamos** :

+ >Hi all,  an event synchronization tutorial between OpenSesame open-source experiment builder and Emotiv EEG Testbench is provided in our Groups web page: <http://neuroinformatics.gr/node/37>